dy1z/docs/content/docs/configuration/browsersync.md

 ## directory

-When running `maizzle serve` with this setting enabled, BrowserSync will open a file explorer in your browser, starting at the root of the build directory.
+When running `maizzle serve` with this setting enabled, Browsersync will open a file explorer in your browser, starting at the root of the build directory.

-If you set this to `false`, the page opened by BrowserSync will be blank, and you'll need to manually navigate to your emails directory.
+If you set this to `false`, the page opened by Browsersync will be blank, and you'll need to manually navigate to your emails directory.

 <div class="bg-gray-100 border-l-4 border-gradient-b-orange-dark p-4 mb-4 text-md" role="alert">
-  <div class="text-gray-600">If using the <code class="shiki-inline">tunnel</code> option for a client demo, use <code class="shiki-inline">listing: false</code>, so they can't freely browse all your emails by going to the root URL.</div>
+  <div class="text-gray-600">If using the <code class="shiki-inline">tunnel</code> option for a client demo, use <code class="shiki-inline">directory: false</code>, so they can't freely browse all your emails by going to the root URL.</div>
 </div>

 ## notify

-Toggle BrowserSync's annoying pop-over notifications.
+Toggle Browsersync's annoying pop-over notifications.
 Off by default ✌

 ## open